-- The accountability for recording and transferring the data to the Regulatory Authority rests with the permit holder; - Daily volumes (or weekly volumes for some takes) in cubic metres are reported in an auditable manner; - A permit holder must keep records that provide a continuous measurement of the water taken under a water permit, including water taken in excess of what the permit allows; - Data is transferred to the Consenting Authority on request or at least, an annual basis; - A permit holder must provide records that cover each water year of the permit to the Consenting Authority that granted the permit, data is to include zero readings; and - The record for a water year must be provided no later than one month after the end of the water year.
+- The accountability for recording and transferring the data to the Regulatory Authority rests with the permit holder; - 15-minute period volumes (or weekly volumes for some takes if approval is given under Regulation 9 of the Regulations) in cubic metres are reported in an auditable manner; - A permit holder must keep records that provide a continuous measurement of the water taken under a water permit, including water taken in excess of what the permit allows; - Data is transferred to the Consenting Authority on a daily basis unless approval for an exemption is given under Regulation 7(A)5; - A permit holder must provide records that cover each water year of the permit to the Consenting Authority that granted the permit, data is to include zero readings; and - The complete record for a water year must be provided no later than one month after the end of the water year.

-After data "post processing" of the data the third party provider will provide a a comments file on any observations, faults and periods of missing record to the relevant consenting authority
+After Data "post processing" of the data the third party provider will provide a comments file on any observations, faults and periods of missing record to the relevant consenting authority.